-The connecting leads between the terminals of the ESP unit and the power supply, should be 10 mm2 multi stranded conductor (copper).
-If required, the terminals on the ESP unit will accept connecting leads of up to 25 mm2
+The connecting leads between the terminals of the ESP unit and the power supply, should be multi stranded conductor no less than 16mm2 (copper).
+If required, the terminals on the ESP unit will accept connecting leads of up to 25 mm2.